-To begin, Story+Structure and the Pensacola State Marketing and Communications departments teamed up to better understand the opportunities and challenges from three perspectives:
+To begin, Story+Structure and PSC Marketing and Communications department teamed up to better understand the opportunities and challenges from three perspectives:

-(2) The Students — What are the wants, needs, and challenges faced by students?
+The Students — What are the wants, needs, and challenges faced by students?

-(3) The Marketplace — What competitive position does the College occupy and how is it perceived relative to its goals?
+The Marketplace — What competitive position does the College occupy and how is it perceived relative to its goals?

 The team worked closely with all the various departments of the college from all three campuses.
 This encompassed the college president, administrative and academic leadership, academic departments, institutional development, public safety, and key staff and faculty.
-We also conducted a comprehensive analysis of the current online experience, including an audit of technical infrastructure and workflow.
+We also conducted a stem-to-stern analysis of the current online experience, including an audit of technical infrastructure and workflow.

 The team especially wanted to focus on adult learners and military veterans, who, despite past marketing promises, felt underserved.
 For example, in a group interview, it was revealed that there was an informal veterans group that met regularly on campus since there was no formal veterans group.
-Furthermore, the group felt that Pensacola State should be more mindful of its military students and should undertake the construction of a memorial that was very important to this group.
+Furthermore, the group felt that PSC should be more mindful of its military students and should undertake the construction of a memorial that was very important to this group.

 Looking at the marketplace and region, we paid close attention to the changing climate of the Pensacola area.
 The Gulf Oil disaster and the changing military presence affected the region's tourism and workforce needs.
-The growth of nearby for-profit colleges and the establishment of the University of West Florida also impacted the College.
+The growth of nearby for-profit colleges and the establishment of the University of West Florida also impacted PSC.

-Surveying the ResultsThe team's thorough and immersive discovery process empowered the college to:
+The team's thorough and immersive discovery process empowered the college to:

-—Better understand the cultural and political climate on all three campuses among the academic departments, information technology, and senior leadership;
+Better understand the cultural and political climate on all three campuses among the academic departments, information technology, and senior leadership;

-—Identify "best practices," and ground our recommendations in students and staff real-world needs; and
+Identify "best practices," and ground our recommendations in students and staff real-world needs; and

-From this, the College could start building a framework for a more collaborative culture, starting with the adoption of a "students-first," human-centered approach for designing the new website and vetting future and new solutions.
+From this, the college could start building a framework for a more collaborative culture, starting with the adoption of a "students-first," human-centered approach for designing the new website and vetting future and new solutions.

-A Framework for Intentional Change
+Solution: A Framework for Change

 Key Recommendations included:

-— Become more student-centric: Students are the most important group using the website.
+Become more student-centric - Students are the most important group using the website.
 A human-centered approach to design – including a Student Advisory Team – ensures that the new website and other future projects will resonate with students’ needs, wants, and behavior and increase the college's value proposition.

-— Design by storytelling : The website is more than a set of files, forms, and functions, it is a human experience.
-By utilizing user personas to tell relevant stories, we aimed to ensure that the website connects with, and solves, real issues for real people.
+Design by storytelling - The website is more than a set of files, forms, and functions—it is a human experience.
+By utilizing user personas to tell relevant stories, we aimed to ensure that the website connects with, and solves real issues for, real people.
 "By centering around a specific theme or character, the uncoordinated elements of an experience all have a clear goal and purpose.
 With storytelling, a diverse team creating a website or application can collectively link together the tangible elements and create something that is a meaningful experience and is more than just bits and bytes."